-Beginning of Secondary school application packs are distributed to Year 6 pupils via your September 2023 child's primary school.
+Date Event Beginning of Secondary school application packs are distributed to Year 6 pupils via your September 2024 child's primary school.
 If your child is absent, or doesn't attend a mainstream primary school in Hartlepool, you will receive their pack by post.
 The online system opens for you to apply online for secondary school places.
-September/October 2023 Secondary schools hold their open events.
-31 st October 2023 Deadline for secondary school applications (online or paper).
-7 th November 2023 Primary school application packs are distributed via your child's nursery school during w/c 7th November 2023.
+September/October 2024 Secondary schools hold their open events.
+31st October 2024 Deadline for secondary school applications (online or paper).
+7 th November 2024 Primary school application packs are distributed via your child's nursery school during w/c 7 th November 2024.
 If your child is absent, or doesn't attend a private or mainstream nursery school in Hartlepool, you will receive their pack by post.
-The online system opens for you to apply online for primary school places.
-If you do not receive your primary school application pack by 17th November 2023 (and your child is due to commence Reception in September 2024), please contact the Admissions Team (contact details on page 113).
-15 th January 2024 Deadline for primary school applications (online or paper).
-19 th January 2024 If you move house, this is the latest date for it to be considered in the secondary allocation process.
+The online system opens for you to apply online for primary school places. • If you do not receive your primary school application pack by 17 th November 2024 (and your child is due to commence Reception in September 2025), please contact the Admissions Team (contact details on page 114).
+15 th January 2025 Deadline for primary school applications (online or paper).
+17 th January 2025 If you move house, this is the latest date for it to be considered in the secondary allocation process.
 Please notify the admissions team of your new address.
 Please note you must be resident in the new property by this date.
-1 st March 2024 National Offer Day for Secondary Schools If you applied online your child's allocation will be available to view on our website.
+3 rd March 2025 (next working day following 1st it ■ If you applied online your child's allocation will be available to view on our March 2025) website.
 If requested during the application process, you will also be sent an allocation email.
 If unsuccessful at gaining a place at a preferred school, an allocation letter will also be posted second class to the child's home address.
 Allocation letters will be posted second class to parents/guardians who didn't apply online.
-6 th March 2024 If you move house, this is the latest date for it to be considered in the primary allocation process.
+6 th March 2025 If you move house, this is the latest date for it to be considered in the primary allocation process.
 Please notify the admissions team of your new address.
 Please note you must be resident in the new property by this date.
-15 th March 2024 Deadline for accepting the secondary school place offered.
-Online applicants should accept the place online, other applicants must return the response form to the Admissions Team.
-29 th March 2024 Deadline to lodge an appeal (secondary schools).
-16 th April 2024 National Offer Day for Primary Schools If you applied online your child's allocation will be available to view on our website.
+31 st March 2025 Deadline to lodge an appeal (secondary schools).
+16 th April 2025 National Offer Day for Primary Schools • If you applied online your child's allocation will be available to view on our website.
 If requested during the application process, you will also be sent an allocation email.
 If unsuccessful at gaining a place at a preferred school, an allocation letter will also be posted second class to the child's home address.
 Allocation letters will be posted second class to parents/guardians who didn't apply online.
-1st May 2024 Deadline for accepting the primary school place offered.
-Online applicants should accept the place online, other applicants must return the response form to the Admissions Team.
-15 th May 2024 Deadline to lodge an appeal (primary schools).
-May/June 2024 Secondary appeals to be heard during this period.
-June/July 2024 Primary appeals to be heard during this period.
+15 th May 2025 Deadline to lodge an appeal (primary schools).
+May/June 2025 Secondary appeals to be heard during this period.
+June/July 2025 Primary appeals to be heard during this period.
+September 2025 Children commence at their new school.

-Key: Secondary dates to note
+Key:

-Primary dates to note
+Secondary dates to note Primary dates to note